About

 -

-We are not able to take larger dog breeds that are greater than 80lbs.
-We also don’t take breeders.
+We are not able to take dogs that are larger than 80lbs.
+We also don’t take dogs or cats that have produced litters that were deliberately bred.

 -